LuccasRMedeiros/DeskpunkEngine/README.md

 ## Deskpunk Engine

-A open source engine for 3D Desktop environments in Linux distros used with Virtual Reality.
+A open source engine for Virtual Reality workspaces for Linux users.